Clementine (The Walking Dead): The Walking Dead: The Final Season

 Clementine interrogates a captured raider and learns that his group has set up base on a riverboat west of the school.
 She scouts the place and decides that in order to sneak in and rescue the captured kids undetected, a horde of walkers need to be lured in to distract the raiders.
 Clementine enlists the help of James to do this, and obtains a homemade bomb to destroy the boat after they rescue the others.
 Clementine and her group infiltrate the boat when James draws the walkers towards it.
 Inside, they plant the bomb in the ship's boiler and encounter Minerva, now loyal to the raiders.
 She imprisons them with the other children and Clementine is confronted by Lilly, who reveals that Minerva killed Sophie when she tried to escape from their group.
 Lilly takes AJ away, and Clementine subdues Minerva and frees the kids.
-She fights and defeats Lilly, and is forced to tell AJ to shoot her or spare her life, the latter choice resulting in James being furious at AJ for killing Lilly or Lilly killing James.
+She fights Lilly into submission, and is forced to tell AJ to shoot her or spare her life, the latter choice resulting Lilly killing James.
 As this happens, the bomb goes off and the boat explodes.

 Clementine and AJ escape the ship before it sinks.
 Clementine, AJ, and Tenn escape from the walker horde and find either Violet or Louis, who helps them make their way back to the school.
 They reach a bridge, but are attacked by a dying Minerva, who wounds Clementine's left leg.
 Clementine and AJ cross the bridge, and are forced to leave Tenn, Violet, or Louis to die to escape the walkers.
 Clementine is bitten by a walker on her wounded leg, and she and AJ take shelter inside a barn.
 Surrounded by walkers, Clementine tells AJ to make his way out through the roof, and to kill her to prevent re-animation or leave her behind to turn.
 In the game's ending, it is revealed that Clementine survived the bite after AJ amputated her infected leg.
 She is also shown to have assumed leadership of Ericson, finally having found a home.